Islam in Iran: Iranian influence on Muslim civilization

 Photo taken from medieval manuscript by Qotbeddin Shirazi (1236–1311), a Persian Astronomer.
 The image depicts an epicyclic planetary model.

 The Islamization of Iran was to yield deep transformations within the cultural, scientific, and political structure of Iran's society: The blossoming of Persian literature, philosophy, medicine and art became major elements of the newly forming Muslim civilization.
 Inheriting a heritage of thousands of years of civilization, and being at the "crossroads of the major cultural highways", contributed to Persia emerging as what culminated into the "Islamic Golden Age".
 During this period, hundreds of scholars and scientists vastly contributed to technology, science and medicine, later influencing the rise of European science during the Renaissance.

-The most important scholars of almost all of the Islamic sects and schools of thought were Persian or live in Iran including most notable and reliable Hadith collectors of Shia and Sunni like Shaikh Saduq, Shaikh Kulainy, Imam Bukhari, Imam Muslim and Hakim al-Nishaburi, the greatest theologians of Shia and Sunni like Shaykh Tusi, Imam Ghazali, Imam Fakhr al-Razi and Al-Zamakhshari, the greatest physicians, astronomers, logicians, mathematicians, metaphysicians, philosophers and scientists like Al-Farabi, Avicenna, and Nasīr al-Dīn al-Tūsī, the greatest Shaykh of Sufism like Rumi, Abdul-Qadir Gilani.
+Iran was home to many of the most prominent figures of Islamic thought across both Shia and Sunni branches, including Hadith collectors like Shaikh Saduq, Shaikh Kulainy, Imam Bukhari, Imam Muslim and Hakim al-Nishaburi and theologians like Shaykh Tusi, Imam Ghazali, Imam Fakhr al-Razi and Al-Zamakhshari.
+Prominent Islamic physicians, astronomers, logicians, mathematicians, metaphysicians, philosophers and scientists like Al-Farabi, Avicenna, and Nasīr al-Dīn al-Tūsī were Iranian or lived in Persia.
+Iranians also played a prominent role in the development of Sufism, with notable Shaykhs like Rumi and Abdul-Qadir Gilani residing in Iran.

 Ibn Khaldun narrates in his Muqaddimah:

 It is a remarkable fact that, with few exceptions, most Muslim scholars… in the intellectual sciences have been non-Arabs, thus the founders of grammar were Sibawaih and after him, al-Farsi and Az-Zajjaj.
 All of them were of Persian descent... they invented rules of (Arabic) grammar.
 Great jurists were Persians.
 Only the Persians engaged in the task of preserving knowledge and writing systematic scholarly works.
 Thus the truth of the statement of the prophet (Muhammad) becomes apparent, "If learning were suspended in the highest parts of heaven the Persians would attain it"… The intellectual sciences were also the preserve of the Persians, left alone by the Arabs, who did not cultivate them… as was the case with all crafts… This situation continued in the cities as long as the Persians and Persian countries, Iraq, Khorasan and Transoxiana (modern Central Asia), retained their sedentary culture.